filipvabrousek/Exam/JS Exam/4 - How JS works.md

 - Engine: Now, time to assign 2 to a.
 - Engine: I need RHS look up for the console
 - Scope: OK
 - Engine: Perfect.
-Looking up log(..)
-OK its a function
+Looking up log(..).
+OK, it's a function.
 - Engine: Can you help mi with RHS refernce with "a"?
 I just want to double check.
 - Scope: Hasn't changed
 - Engine: Cool.
-Passing the value of a which is 2 into log(..)
+Passing the value of "a" which is "2" into "log(..)"